ROMANS 8:

 Well, I'll leave it up to you to fill in the rest of the

-in the first place, and it wasn't the remotest possibility that they
+first place, and there wasn't the remotest possibility that

-part about the front door was quite a surprise, wasn't it.
+about the front door was quite a surprise, wasn't it?

 Of course, apart from my rather flowery imagination,